miamiww/hugoBlog/content/post/100days/Day-27.md

 +++
-title = "Shodan Stories Day 27: A Connoisseur of Sorts in Shenzen, Western Digital 2 Go, and Rest In Peace TwonkyMedia" date = 2019-01-30T00:04:46-05:00 draft = false tags = []
+title = "Shodan Stories Day 27: A Connoisseur of Sorts in Shenzhen, Western Digital 2 Go, and Rest In Peace TwonkyMedia" date = 2019-01-30T00:04:46-05:00 draft = false tags = []